 about

-I am senior lecturer in the Phonetics Lab and Department of Linguistics and English Language at Lancaster University.
-I am also a member of Lancaster’s Data Science Institute.
+I am senior lecturer in the Phonetics Lab, Department of Linguistics and English Language and Data Science Institute at Lancaster University.
+From 2025 I will be associate editor at Journal of Phonetics.

 I have previously done research on the phonetics of bilingualism, sociophonetic variation, minority languages, and phonetic typology.